Takht-e Soleymān: Context

+Contemporary depiction of the Il-Khanid court, in a scene of the Great Mongol Shahnamah.
+Tabriz or Baghdad, 1325-1335.
+Possibly intended to show Abaqa Khan at the Il-Khanid palace of Takht-e Soleyman.

 The complex was created during the early phase of the Ilkhanid empire, and was a synthesis of Iranian and Central/Eastern Asian traditions.
 During the reign of Hülagü, the Ilkhanids experienced great success in continuously conquering lands, so the province of Azerbaijan in Iran and three Iranian cities nearby (Tabriz, Maragha, and Khoi), as well as an ordū (royal encampment) on the Jaghatu river, became the political headquarters for the dynasty now in Iran.
 This was partially due to the natural advantages of the landscape, with high mountains that sloped to lowland plains, a warm climate around Lake Urmia (the large body of water in the proximity of the complex), and lush, fertile grounds for ideal agriculture.
 The Ilkhanids were originally used to a nomadic Mongol lifestyle, living in tent encampments as their proper residences.
 Therefore, families could easily flock to this livable, fertile and safe land to set up their tents.
 However, now in Iranian land and upon new cultural and architectural influences, Ilkhanid nobility built Takht-e Soleyman, actually settling into the land and incorporating both nomadic and sedentary architecture.
 Also, Hülagü was focused on conquering Syria and Egypt, so his son wanted to continue his original plan after his father's death.
 The construction of this site began soon after Abaqa's accession, possibly beginning in 1271, and he decided to stay close to the dynasty's current main headquarters in northwestern Iran, close to Syria and Egypt.
 Overall, he built this magnificent summer resort for himself, those in the Ilkhanid court living in the nearby city of Maragha and in the Jaghatū ordū.
 In the end, the site of Takht-e Soleyman was extremely beneficial due to historical, geographical, social, and political reasons.